Darwen: Sunnyhurst Wood

-Sunnyhurst Wood was originally owned by the Brock-Hollinshead family and used for hunting stag.
-The area was later sold to Eccles Shorrock.
-To commemorate the coronation of Edward VII the land was turned into a public park on 2 July 1903.
+The wood was originally owned by the Brock-Hollinshead family and used for hunting stag; the area was later sold to Eccles Shorrock.
+To commemorate the coronation of Edward VII, the land was turned into a public park on 2 July 1903.

 Whitehall Park

 Whitehall Park is a 16 acre park in the south of the town.
-It was opened in 1879 on land acquired from John Adamson.
+It was opened in 1879, on land acquired from John Adamson.

+Crown Wallcovering building

+The Crown building was a large red brick ten-storey building, with numerous chimneys.
+In 2006, the empty building and the 200 ft chimney was demolished.

 Transport

+Roads

-Darwen sits in a large valley strung along the A666 road along the valley floor.
-It is connected to the motorway system at Junction 4 of the M65 at Earcroft, on the town's northern boundary, and considerable traffic passes through the town centre along the A666, causing high levels of air pollution.
+Darwen lies in a large valley, strung along the A666 road along the valley floor.
+It is connected to the motorway system at junction 4 of the M65 at Earcroft, on the town's northern boundary.
+Considerable traffic passes through the town centre along the A666, causing high levels of air pollution.
 The local council has recently attempted to address the situation by adding a new road layout to the town centre, with public transport and junction improvements to reduce traffic.

-Darwen stands along the Ribble Valley railway line, operated by Northern.
-Darwen railway station has up to two trains per hour between Blackburn and Rochdale (via Bolton and Manchester); one train per hour continues beyond Blackburn to Clitheroe.

-Darwen's bus terminal (Darwen Circus) hosts buses up to every 12 minutes to Blackburn/Accrington on weekdays.
-There is also a service, every 20 minutes on weekdays and hourly on Sundays, to Bolton and Clitheroe, but the Bolton service terminates at 7:00pm.
-Both services are operated by Blackburn Bus Company.

-In 2008 the "Pennine Reach" scheme, to improve public transport between Darwen, Blackburn and Hyndburn, was proposed by Lancashire and Blackburn with Darwen councils, including plans for the addition of bus lanes to the A666.
-However, it has been controversial, with some residents placing "Say no to Bus Lane, we don't want it" signs in their windows, and the neighbouring district of Hyndburn pulled out of the scheme.
-The scheme was put on hold in 2010 as local authorities reviewed their spending after their budgets were cut, before being abandoned later in the year due to lack of government funding, and the councils are now looking at other ways to improve public transport.